yuvalmGS/gigaspaces-wiki-jekyll/xap97/space-jmx-management.markdown

 There is an option to restrict the access to space and space container operations or attributes; for example, you can decide to hide some of the attributes and configuration, and disable execution of operations.

+{% info %}
-{% infosign %} This way, you can view, restrict or modify most of the space and space container **configuration** (as set in the space/container schema files), or the basic **admin operations**, which were discussed in the above sections.
+This way, you can view, restrict or modify most of the space and space container **configuration** (as set in the space/container schema files), or the basic **admin operations**, which were discussed in the above sections.
+{%endinfo%}

 To do this, modify the following space and space container **MBean Descriptors**, which are located inside the `<GigaSpaces Root>\lib\JSpaces.jar` file: